A simple cooling option for a finished basement can give a fully new twist to your home!

 An evaporative air cooler would be the greenest solution.
 It uses evaporation for cooling and consumes very little electricity as well.

-6. Which basement cooling option is the most efficient?
+6. Which cooling option is the best to cool your basement efficiently?

 It depends on what you mean by ‘efficient’.
 If your goal is to get the whole space to a freezing temperature, a ductless split system, an extension or an upgrade to your HVAC system can be an option.
 If you want to create a personal cooling area for one during hot weather, the portable air cooler will get the job done.